633 Squadron: The aircraft

 No German aircraft of the right type were available; consequently Nord Pingouin aircraft (French licence-built variants of the Messerschmitt Bf 108 Taifun) were used to represent the Messerschmitt Bf 109.
-At the beginning of the film, Lieutenant Eric Bergman's original escape from Norway is in a Miles Messenger.
+At the beginning of the film, Lieutenant Erik Bergman's original escape from Norway is in a Miles Messenger.

 The primary camera aircraft, a North American B-25 Mitchell set up as a camera ship by Greg Board (also appearing in The War Lover) and flown by him, also appears in the film, dropping Bergman back into Norway.
 The director and former Mitchell bomber pilot Walter Grauman flew the B-25 himself, acting as co-pilot in the right-hand seat.
 During filming, technical advisor Hamish Mahaddie, who had acquired the aircraft for the film, told Walter Mirisch he "commanded the 14th largest air force in the world".

 Special effects

 Although the film made extensive use of real flying aircraft, special effects were needed to create the final attack scenes.
 Oscar winning special effects technician Tom Howard used miniatures, front and rear projection and matte paintings to make the sequences work.

 Cliff Robertson enjoyed working on the film and stated that the atmosphere on set was very good, but was unhappy with the ambiguous ending.
 He noted that the movie was shot on a very tight schedule and budget.
 He regretted not being allowed to pilot a Mosquito, which he was forbidden to do for insurance reasons.